qienhuang/F-I-T/docs/core/renormalization_lens.md

 - while rank information collapses (low Spearman),
 - and transition visibility can disappear.

-Saturation must be detected and labeled (not celebrated as “more universal”).
+Saturation must be detected and labeled (not celebrated as â€œmore universalâ€).

 ---

 ## 7. Semigroup / composition test (RG-hard gate)

 A defining structural feature of RG is composability.
-In the scalar-map setting, the lens uses this as a “harder” test.
+In the scalar-map setting, the lens uses this as a â€œharderâ€ test.

 ### 7.1 Semigroup criterion